-1 initiative left it to the Legislature to create laws "[a]uthoriz[ing] appropriate methods for supply of the 2 plant to patients authorized to use it."
+1 2.
+In 2000, the voters amended Nevada's Constitution to allow for the possession and use 2 of marijuana to treat various medical conditions.
+Nevada Constitution, Article 4, Section 38(1)(a).
+The 3 initiative left it to the Legislature to create laws "[a]uthoriz[ing] appropriate methods for supply of the 4 plant to patients authorized to use it."
 Nevada Constitution, Article 4, Section 38(1)(e).
-3 3.
-For several years prior to the enactment of BQ2, the regulation of medical marijuana 4 dispensaries had not been taken up by the Legislature.
-Some have argued in these proceedings that the 5 delay led to the framework of BQ2.
-6 4.
-In 2013, Nevada's legislature enacted NRS 453A, which allows for the cultivation and 7 8 sale of medical marijuana.
-The Legislature described the requirements for the application to open a 9 medical marijuana establishment.
+5 3.
+For several years prior to the enactment of BQ2, the regulation of medical marijuana 6 dispensaries had not been taken up by the Legislature.
+Some have argued in these proceedings that the 7 delay led to the framework of BQ2.
+8 9 4.
+In 2013, Nevada's legislature enacted NRS 453A, which allows for the cultivation and 9 10 sale of medical marijuana.
+The Legislature described the requirements for the application to open a 11 medical marijuana establishment.
 NRS 453A.322.
-The Nevada Legislature then charged the Division of 10 Public and Behavioral Health with evaluating the applications.
+The Nevada Legislature then charged the Division of 12 Public and Behavioral Health with evaluating the applications.
 NRS 453A.328.
-11 5.
-The materials circulated to voters in 2016 for BQ2 described its purpose as the 12 amendment of the Nevada Revised Statutes as follows: 13 Shall the Nevada Revised Statutes be amended to allow a person, 21 years old or older, to 14 15 purchase, cultivate, possess, or consume a certain amount of marijuana or concentrated marijuana, as well as manufacture, possess, use, transport, purchase, distribute, or sell marijuana paraphernalia; impose a 15 percent excise tax on wholesale sales of marijuana; require the 16 regulation and licensing of marijuana cultivators, testing facilities, distributors, suppliers, and retailers; and provide for certain criminal penalties?
-17 6.
+13 5.
+The materials circulated to voters in 2016 for BQ2 described its purpose as the 14 amendment of the Nevada Revised Statutes as follows: 15 16 Shall the Nevada Revised Statutes be amended to allow a person, 21 years old or older, to purchase, cultivate, possess, or consume a certain amount of marijuana or concentrated 17 marijuana, as well as manufacture, possess, use, transport, purchase, distribute, or sell marijuana paraphernalia; impose a 15 percent excise tax on wholesale sales of marijuana; require the 18 regulation and licensing of marijuana cultivators, testing facilities, distributors, suppliers, and retailers; and provide for certain criminal penalties?
+19 6.
 BQ2 was enacted by the Nevada Legislature and is codified at NRS 453D.
-7 18 7.
-BQ2 specifically identified regulatory and public safety concerns: 19 20 The People of the State of Nevada proclaim that marijuana should be regulated in a manner 20 similar to alcohol so that: (a) Marijuana may only be purchased from a business that is licensed by the State of 22 Nevada; (b) Business owners are subject to a review by the State of Nevada to confirm that the 23 business owners and the business location are suitable to produce or sell marijuana; (c) Cultivating, manufacturing, testing, transporting and selling marijuana will be strictly 24 controlled through State licensing and regulation; (d) Selling or giving marijuana to persons under 21 years of age shall remain illegal; 25 (e) Individuals will have to be 21 years of age or older to purchase marijuana;(f) Driving under the influence of marijuana will remain illegal; and 26 (g) Marijuana sold in the State will be tested and labeled.
-27 As the provisions of BQ2 and the sections NRS 453D currently in effect (with the exception of NRS 453D.205) are identical, for ease of reference the Court cites to BQ2 as enacted by the Nevada Legislature in NRS 453D.
-28
+20 BQ2 specifically identified regulatory and public safety concerns: 21 22 The People of the State of Nevada proclaim that marijuana should be regulated in a manner similar to alcohol so that: 23 (a) Marijuana may only be purchased from a business that is licensed by the State of Nevada; 24 25 (b) Business owners are subject to a review by the State of Nevada to confirm that the business owners and the business location are suitable to produce or sell marijuana; 25 26 (c) Cultivating, manufacturing, testing, transporting and selling marijuana will be strictly controlled through State licensing and regulation; 20 28 As the provisions of BQ2 and the sections NRS 453D currently in effect (with the exception of NRS 453D.205) are identical, for ease of reference the Court cites to BQ2 as enacted by the Nevada Legislature in NRS 453D.